LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/external-kbs-with-liveperson-ai.md

 3. Specify the following:
     * **Knowledge Base Name**: Enter a descriptive name, e.g., “Technical Support FAQs.”
     * **Content Provider**: Select the name of the content provider.
 If the provider isn't listed, select "Other," and enter the name.
     * **Domain**: Select the name of the domain that contains the intents that you will associate with the articles.
-Take care when selecting the domain; you can't change the domain after adding the knowledge base.
+    * **Language**: Select the language of the content.
+Make an accurate selection here; this helps text-based searches to work as expected and will help with regard to future enhancements related to text-based searches.
 4. Click **Next**.

     <img style="width:750px" src="img/ConvoBuilder/kb_cms_add_w_ai_1.png">